Admission to LPS

 The primary assumption of the program is that leading public and nonprofit organizations presents a more challenging but ultimately more rewarding career than leadership in the private sector.
 The Leadership in the Public Sector Certificate program provides non-degree students with a liberal arts foundation in the ethical, theoretical, and policy analytical skills necessary to be effective “values-based” leaders in the public and non-profit organizations.

 The LPS certificate curriculum provides quality, focused leadership study for adult learners and military transfer students.
 The certificate program is delivered completely online, allowing students to gain academic knowledge that furthers their career goals without taking a leave of absence or adhering to a rigid class.

 Students pursuing university certificate programs enroll as non-degree studies (NDS) students for the purpose of university registration.
-After acceptance as an NDS student, contact the LPS program advisor to enroll in the LPS certificate program.
+After acceptance as an NDS student, contact the LPS program advisor for orientation information to enroll in the LPS certificate program.

 There is no time limit on completion of the certificate; however, if students wish to take a “break” from the certificate program, they must notify the LPS academic advisor.
 This will allow us to keep track of the number of enrolled certificate students.

-Students who complete the certificate may apply for admittance to the Bachelor of Arts Online Degree Completion Program: Leadership in the Public Sector.
+Students who complete the certificate and do not have a bachelor’s degree may apply for admittance to the Bachelor of Arts Online Degree-Completion Program: Leadership in the Public Sector.
 If a certificate student completes the B.A. degree, then the certificate will be removed from their transcript, as students may not have a certificate or a minor degree in the same major degree.

 Admission into the B.A. program is competitive and fulfilling the certificate requirements does not guarantee admission into the program.